top of page

 • Company leaders

-This offers a deeper understanding of exactly who your employers are going to for support and how “safe” different levels of management are perceived to be.
+This offers a deeper understanding of exactly who people are going to for support and how “safe” different stakeholders in the organization are perceived to be.
 Understanding this allows for more targeted and effective workplace mental health programs and training.
 For example, if a majority of employees do not feel comfortable going to their manager for mental health-related conversations, a workplace mental health manager training series can equip managers with strategies to create a safe, supportive, and mentally healthy team culture.

 Answer options: “Strongly agree,” “Agree,” “Neither agree nor disagree,” “Disagree,” “Strongly disagree.”